Canadian government wants to quickly clear COVID protest blockades in Ottawa

 OTTAWA, Feb 16 (Reuters) - The Canadian government, armed with new emergency powers, is promising quick action to clear a three-week old truckers' blockade that has brought the center of the capital Ottawa to a standstill.

-Police allowed hundreds of trucks to park in the riverside core of the city and then did little to prevent thousands of largely peaceful protesters taking over Parliament Hill.
+Protesters remain camped out on Parliament Hill, weeks after police first allowed hundreds of trucks to park in the riverside core of the city.

-Police chief Peter Sloly quit on Tuesday after criticism that he did not do enough to stop protests that began as truckers objecting to cross-border COVID-19 vaccine mandates for rigs but has become more of an anti-government movement also directed at Liberal Prime Minister Justin Trudeau.
+Ottawa police chief Peter Sloly quit on Tuesday after criticism that he did not do enough to stop the protests, which began as truckers objecting to cross-border COVID-19 vaccine mandates for rigs but has become more of an anti-government movement also directed at Liberal Prime Minister Justin Trudeau.

-Trudeau on Monday invoked the little-used Emergencies Act, allowing the government to boost local police forces.
+Trudeau on Monday invoked the little-used Emergencies Act, allowing the government to boost local police forces with officers from the national Royal Canadian Mounted Police.

+RCMP Commissioner Brenda Lucki said she had had a "great meeting" on Tuesday with Steve Bell, the acting chief of the Ottawa police, and the head of police in the province of Ontario, where Ottawa is located.

+"Our teams are committed and look forward to working together," she tweeted late on Tuesday.

 "That work begins now ... there's an urgency to that response," Emergencies Preparedness Minister Bill Blair said on Tuesday when asked when Ottawa residents could expect order to be restored.

-Steve Bell, the new acting police chief, told the city council he was confident police had reached the turning point, saying "I believe we now have the resources ... to bring a safe end to this occupation."
+Bell earlier told the city council that "I believe we now have the resources ... to bring a safe end to this occupation."

 One truck driver said the protesters had been taking care of the city.